-Online sales also have higher prevalence outside of greater Buenos Aires, where the variety of products available is more limited and delivery service provides an important incentive for sales.
+Additionally, online sales outside of greater Buenos Aires continue to grow, as the variety of available local products is more limited.
+Improved delivery services provide an important incentive for these sales.
 U.S. products and services are usually sold through the websites of local importers.
-Alternatively, popular e-commerce websites include MercadoLibre and OLX.
-In October 2020, Argentina´s official mail service, Correo Argentino, also launched a new online retail platform named “Compra Correo.”
+Alternatively, popular e-commerce websites, include MercadoLibre and OLX are widely used, as are social media platforms like Facebook and Instagram.
+In October 2020, Argentina´s official mail service, Correo Argentino, also launched a new online retail platform named “Correo Compras.”

 With consumer preferences increasingly looking towards e-commerce for products and services, the sector in Argentina will continue to grow with players in the market likely to consolidate.

 Argentina’s population and economic activity are highly concentrated in the greater Buenos Aires area.
 The population is largely of European descent and continues to have strong ethnic, cultural, and business ties with Europe.
 In some respects, Argentine consumer preferences resemble those of Europeans more than those of other Latin American countries.

 The United States continues to be one of Argentina’s top trading partners.
 Many U.S. firms have been very successful in the market, and U.S. products have a strong reputation for quality and technological innovation.
 U.S. lifestyle and consumption habits are influential in Argentina.

 Always have a local Spanish speaker, such as your agent or distributor, review any materials before using them in Argentina.
 Keep in mind that each Spanish-speaking country has its own unique dialect and slang.
 Also, any official document to be presented before the Argentine government that is not in Spanish requires an official translation into Spanish by a Sworn Public Translator (Traductor Público) be attached, as well as certification by the Translators Association.